morozowandrey/arsdata-web/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# ARS Data build solutions for Machine Generated Data & Industrial IoT.

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a site for ARS Data company.

-Remember to do run the `npm install` command after cloning this repo :)
+To run app:
+`npm i`
+`gulp default`
+`gulp build`